The Borgias (2011 TV series): Season 2 (2012)

+Season 3 (2013)

 Reception

 The show's first season received generally favorable reviews in the United States, scoring 66 out of 100 based on 25 critics on Metacritic.
 Robert Bianco of USA Today said, "... seen from a safe distance, captured by a sterling cast led in marvelous high style by Jeremy Irons, and presented with all the brio, flair and sumptuous design TV can muster, the infamous family is almost addictively entertaining".
 Linda Stasi of the New York Post gave the season a 3.5/4 rating, remarking "'The Borgias' (the series) makes The Tudors look like a bunch of amateurs with bigger lips."

 However, it was met with a more mixed reception in the United Kingdom.
 Rachel Ray of The Daily Telegraph called Irons' performance "disappointingly undiabolical".
 She added that the show is "for history buffs, not for viewers looking for another Godfather".
 Sarah Dempster of The Guardian mocked the show's dialogue and visual style: "The ridiculousness mounts.
 The opening double bill features impromptu palazzo brawls between priapic gadabouts in bejewelled codpieces ("Back to Spain, Borgia!") and flocks of miffed cardinals gliding along darkened corridors like motorised pepperpots".
 Sam Wollaston recalled the 1981 BBC miniseries of the same name, which had been widely panned, and said there was "more thought to this [2011] version, and attention to character.
 And Irons is proper".
 The Independent's Holly Williams praised Irons, but said elsewhere, "the acting and script feel about as substantial as a communion wafer.
 With power struggles, sex, assassinations and sibling rivalries, it should, at least, be racy and fun.
 Yet the storyline often feels curiously ungripping".

 The second season's premiere was met with much more positive reviews, and holds a Metacritic score of 81/100, based on six reviews.
 Curt Wagner of RedEye has stated, "Based on the first four episodes of the new season, I'd say Jordan has figured things out.
 The Borgias still overflows with delicious intrigues, sex and deadly politics, but it now has an energy and constant forward momentum the first season lacked."
 Tim Goodman of The Hollywood Reporter has stated, "Borgias retains the intrigue and conniving family politics that made season one such a pleasure ride, but it all has more snap now, with Jordan spinning the plates with aplomb."

 Awards and nominations

-The Borgias garnered 16 different Emmy nominations throughout its run, and won three: twice for Outstanding Costumes for a Series (2011 & 2013) and once for Outstanding Original Main Title Theme Music (2011).
-The excellence of the costume design on the series was further recognized by the Costume Designers Guild, which twice nominated The Borgias for the Excellence in Period Television award (2011 & 2013).
+The Borgias garnered 16 Emmy nominations throughout its run, and won three: twice for Outstanding Costumes for a Series (2011 & 2013) and once for Outstanding Original Main Title Theme Music (2011).
+The excellence of the costume design on the series was further recognized by the Costume Designers Guild, which twice nominated The Borgias for the Excellence in Period/Fantasy Television award (2011 & 2013).

 Jeremy Irons was nominated for the Golden Globe Award for Best Actor – Television Series Drama in 2012.